burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 }
 ```

 In addition, it's worthwhile to mention that by default, `print()` and `println()` print to the standard output.
-It's possible to print to another stream such as std::cerr, as follows:
+It's possible to print to another stream, such as std::cerr, as follows:

 ```cpp
 #include <print>